JessicaGarson/nyu_advanced_python_class/class2/datatypes/datatypes.md

 `git commit -m "datatypes"`
 6. Push your file
 `git push --set-upstream origin jg-datatypes`
 7. Submit a pull request similar to how we did the other day.
-8. Select your partner to review your code in the pull request.

-## Code Review
-We will be reviewing each others code before merging our code.